RuleBasedIntegration/RuleBasedIntegration.github.io/testProblems.md

 ### Mathematica 7 or later

-Click on [https://rulebasedintegration.org/IntegrationTestProgram-2018.12.22.zip](https://rulebasedintegration.org/IntegrationTestProgram-2018.12.22.zip) to download the test program zip file to the Downloads directory on your computer.
+Click on [https://rulebasedintegration.org/IntegrationTestProgram-2018.12.22.zip](https://rulebasedintegration.org/IntegrationTestProgram-2018.12.22.zip) to download the test program zip file for Mathematica to the Downloads directory on your computer.
 Then extract from the zip file the **<font face="courier">IntegrationTestProgram</font>** folder with all its contents into the directory returned by the Mathematica commmand
 ```mma
 FileNameJoin[{$UserBaseDirectory, "Applications"}]
 ```